-This Journal was created with support and guidance from many individuals.
-We would like to thank the Program Committee members for taking significant time to complete the peer review process.
-Thank you Erik Fretheim for organizing the conference this year.
-And thanks to the Board of Directors and Officers of the Colloquium, who provided essential leadership and guidance under Chairman & Co-founder William “Vic” Maconachy.
+The Editorial Board would like to thank all those who participated, in particular the journal’s Program Committee members who enabled the peer review process.
+This allowed us to maintain the high standards of the journal and improved the Editorial Board’s review process.
+Thanks to Erik Fretheim and Denise Kinsey for organizing the conference again this year.
+And thank you to the Board of Directors and Officers of the Colloquium, who provided essential leadership and guidance under Chairman & Co-founder William “Vic” Maconachy.

 The Editorial Board: